 Our motoring solicitors accept clients in every part of England and Wales

 Our motoring solicitors defend our clients for all motoring offences, including speeding and excess alcohol, and also have a track record of success in cases involving serious accidents and paperwork offences.
 We have been in practice over 30 years.
-We operate nationally and we have motoring lawyers in Birmingham, Manchester, Salford and London’s Fleet Street.
+We operate nationally and we have motoring lawyers in Birmingham, Leeds, Manchester, Salford and London’s Fleet Street.
 Read more about the types of case our motoring solicitors specialise in below.

 Our motoring solicitors regularly act for drivers accused of speeding offences, either where a high speed is being alleged, or where the client risks losing his or her licence because of the rules on ‘totting up’ at 12 points.
 We have an excellent track record in both fighting the evidence against our client and also in saving the client’s licence when 12 or more points are reached.